 “I think exosomes are not supposed to stick to the surface of the endothelium, but when damage happens they may try to pick up the damage and take it to the liver for elimination,” he says.

-This study supports the likelihood that you’ll experience a second stroke once you’ve had a first.
-However, there are some steps you can take to lower that probability…
+This study supports the likelihood that you’ll experience a second stroke once you’ve had a first, making it important to lower that probability as much as possible.

 - People with low levels of magnesium, vitamin C and/or vitamin E are also believed to be at higher risk of stroke, so it’s important to make sure you’re getting enough of those vitamins and minerals.